jeshraghian/snntorch/docs/tutorials/tutorial_2.rst

 2.3.6 Lapicque: Reset Mechanisms
 """""""""""""""""""""""""""""""""

 The final detail of the Lapicque neuron we want to explore is the sharp drop of membrane potential every time the neuron emits an output spike.
 This sharp drops promotes a reduction of spike generation, which supplements part of the theory on how brains are so power efficient.
 Biologically, this is known as the 'refractory period' where the the neuron's firing ability is momentarily suppressed.
-Here, we use a reset mechanism to crudely model the refractory period.
+Here, we use a reset mechanism to model the refractory period.

 There are two ways to implement the reset mechanism: